Simultaneous inference for linear mixed model parameters with an application to small area estimation: Application to the household income data of Galicia

-Figure \ref{fig:interval_est} displays bootstrap CPI proposed by \cite{chatterjee2008parametric} and SPI of the log of mean incomes in the counties of Galicia.
-We divide the plot in Figure \ref{fig:interval_est} into 5 panels based on the number of units in each comarca.
-We can see a lot of variability over the estimates for the comarcas.
-Evaluating the results of CPI (blue) versus SPI (light blue), it is apparent that the cluster-wise prediction intervals are not adequate to address either a joint consideration or a comparison of the comarcas.
-If we consider, for example, the comarcas of \textit{A Mariña Oriental} and {\it Chantada} (5th and 6th regions of the second panel in the black rectangle), the CPIs indicate significantly different incomes, whereas the SPIs do not support this claim.
-Moreover, there are other comarcas (practically in each panel) for which CPIs would insinuate significant differences whereas statistically valid SPIs do not confirm that conclusion.
+Figure \ref{fig:interval_est} displays bootstrap CPI as developed by \cite{chatterjee2008parametric}, together with BS SPI for the county-level averages of monthly household income in Galicia.
+We can see a lot of variability over the estimates.
+Evaluating the results of CPI (blue) versus SPI (light blue), it is apparent that the cluster-wise prediction intervals are not adequate to address either a joint consideration or a comparison of the counties.
+If we consider, for example, the counties of A Fisterra and Noia (7th and 8th regions of the second panel in the black rectangle), the CPIs indicate significantly different incomes, whereas the SPIs do not support this claim.
+Moreover, there are other counties (practically in each panel) for which CPIs would insinuate significant differences whereas statistically valid SPIs do not confirm this conclusion.
 Nevertheless, SPIs are not unnecessarily wide for practical use.
 We detect significant and valid differences between several interval estimates.